MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/Get-UnifiedGroup.md

 ```

 ### -IncludeSoftDeletedGroups
-The IncludeSoftDeletedGroups switch specifies whether to include soft-deleted Office 365 Groups in the results.
+The IncludeSoftDeletedGroups switch specifies whether to include soft-deleted Office 365 groups in the results.
 You don't need to specify a value with this switch.

-This switch is required to return soft-deleted Office 365 Groups.

-Soft-deleted Office 365 Groups are deleted groups that are still recoverable.
+Soft-deleted Office 365 groups are deleted groups that are still recoverable.

 ```yaml
 Type: SwitchParameter